Machine-Learned Prediction Equilibrium for Dynamic Traffic Assignment: Introduction

 \subsection{Our Contribution}

 We propose a new DTA formulation within the Vickrey model that is based on \emph{predicted} travel times.
-Since the physical transit times are known a priori, the only unknown is the precise evolution of the queues over time.
-In our model, every agent is associated with a \emph{queue prediction function} that provides for any future point in time a prediction of queues.
-This model includes as special cases the full information model and the instantaneous information model but it allows to use predictions based on historical data or the queueing evolution learned en route.
-Besides these special cases, our model allows other queue prediction functions and even includes the case of finitely many \emph{classes} of agents that may use different predictors.
+Since the physical transit times are known a priori, the only unknown is the precise evolution of the flow over time.
+In our model, agents use a \emph{queue prediction function} that provides for any future point in time a prediction of queues.
+This model includes as special cases the full information model and the instantaneous information model but also allows the use of predictions based on historical data or the flow evolution learned en route.
+The model also includes the case of finitely many \emph{classes} of agents similar to the concept described by~\cite{Dafermos72}, for which agents of the same class use the same prediction function, but the prediction function may vary across the different classes.
+Technically, this is solved by subdividing the traffic commodities by their different classes and assigning a prediction function to each (sub-)commodity.

-As our main theoretical contribution, we define this model formally and derive conditions for the queue predictors leading to the existence of dynamic equilibria.
-The main approach is based on an \emph{extension property} of partial equilibrium flows, that is, we show that any equilibrium flow up to some time $\theta\geq 0$ can be extended to time $\theta+\alpha$ for some $\alpha>0$ which leads to the existence on the whole $\IR$ using Zorns' lemma.
-The extension step itself is based on a formulation using infinite dimensional variational inequalities in the edge-flow space and whenever the predictor satisfies a natural continuity condition, only depends on past information and the predicted arrival times are non-decreasing, the extension is possible.
+\paragraph{Existence Results.} As our main theoretical contribution, we define this model formally and derive conditions for the queue predictors leading to the existence of dynamic (prediction) equilibria.
+The main approach is based on an \emph{extension property} of partial equilibrium flows, that is, we show that any equilibrium flow up to some time $\theta\geq 0$ can be extended to time $\theta+\alpha$ for some fixed constant $\alpha>0$ which leads to the existence on the whole~$\R$ after a countably infinite number of extensions.
+The extension step itself is based on a formulation using infinite dimensional variational inequalities in the edge-flow space.
+If the predictor satisfies a continuity condition, only depends on past information, and respects a First-In-First-Out (FIFO) rule, the extension is possible and leads to existence of an equilibrium.